mrajashree/HW4/README.md

 * The image is pushed to local registry
 * App is being deployed on green_slice & blue_slice depending on the push
 * Docker pull, stop, rm and run commands are pulling from registery, stopping, and restarting containers.
-All these commands are shown below as contents of the post-receive hooks post-receive in blue.git/hooks:
+All these commands are shown below as contents of the post-receive hooks, and the post-receive hooks for green_slice and blue_slice are a part of the docker_deploy folder of the repo post-receive in blue.git/hooks:
 ```
 GIT_WORK_TREE=/root/deploy/blue-www/ git checkout -f